Anne McLaren

 Dame Anne Laura Dorinthea McLaren, (26 April 1927 – 7 July 2007) was a British scientist who was a leading figure in developmental biology.
 She paved the way for women in science and her work helped lead to human in vitro fertilisation (IVF).
 She left an enduring legacy marked by her research and ethical contributions to the field.
-She received many honors for her contributions to science, including election as fellow of the Royal Society.
+She received many honours for her contributions to science, including election as fellow of the Royal Society.

 Early life

 McLaren was born into a privileged family with notable lineage, as the fourth of five children.
 She was the daughter of Sir Henry McLaren, 2nd Baron Aberconway, a former Liberal MP, and Christabel Mary Melville MacNaghten.
 She was born in London and spent her early childhood there, attending private schools.
 At the age of seven she appeared in the film version of H. G. Wells' novel Things to Come, released in 1936.
 At the outbreak of World War II, she was 12 years old and her family moved to their estate at Bodnant, North Wales.
 During this time her education was interrupted, so she pursued solitary education through a correspondence course.
 She enjoyed writing mathematical puzzles, arithmetic, books, and educational pamphlets.
 At the age of 16 she returned to formal education and attended a private school at Longstowe Hall near Cambridge.

 In 1945 she was awarded a scholarship for the next year at Lady Margaret Hall, Oxford.
 Her first two years were spent studying Honours Moderations in zoology, physics and mathematics, and her next two years were spent pursuing a course of study in zoology.
 She earned a Master of Arts (MA) in 1949.
 She continued her post-graduate studies at University College London from 1949: researching mite infestation of Drosophila under J.B.S.
 Haldane, she became the first women to win a Christopher Welch Scholarship.
 She obtained her Doctor of Philosophy in 1952 with Peter Medawar on the genetics of rabbits, and then on neurotropic murine viruses under Kingsley Sanders.